pingcap/docs/tiup/tiup-cluster-topology-reference.md

 `alertmanager_servers` specifies the machines to which the Alertmanager services are deployed.
 It also specifies the service configuration on each machine. `alertmanager_servers` is an array.
 Each array element contains the following fields:

 - `host`: Specifies the machine to which the Alertmanager services are deployed.
-The field value is the IP address and cannot be omitted.
+The field value is an IP address and is mandatory.

-- `ssh_port`: The SSH port used when connecting to the target machine for operations.
+- `ssh_port`: Specifies the SSH port to connect to the target machine for operations.
 If it is not specified, the `ssh_port` of the `global` section is used.

 - `web_port`: Specifies the port used that Alertmanager uses to provide web services.
 The default value is `9093`.